 If you’re looking for more international features, you’ll have unlimited standard international SMS and up to 30 minutes of international calls.
 Although these plans are still classed as postpaid, SIM-only prepaid options are also available.

 The following table shows all published Telstra postpaid SIM-only plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 How do Telstra SIM-only plans compare to other providers?

-Telstra is no longer the ‘big bad wolf’ in the telco world, having transformed its mobile phone plans into competitive offerings, especially in the SIM-only space.
-However, Telstra still faces stiff competition from smaller providers that can often offer more data for less.
+Telstra might have transformed its mobile phone plans into more stremlined offerings, especially in the SIM-only space, however, Telstra still faces stiff competition from smaller providers that can often offer more data for less money.

 Telstra’s plans look good, but first consider if you can find a better deal elsewhere.
 If you’re not adamant about sticking with Australia’s largest network, providers such as Southern Phone or Moose Mobile may be what you’re after.
 If you want to stick to the Telstra network, Woolworths Mobile or TeleChoice are providers offering a fair amount of data for a relatively smaller price.